 This is a classic tiki cocktail that originated at the legendary Soggy Dollar Bar in the British Virgin Islands.
 The Soggy Dollar Bar earned its unique name because the only way to reach a barstool is to swim in from your boat anchored in White Bay on Jost Van Dyke.
 This iconic spot is the very definition of a Caribbean beach bar and draws rum-loving pilgrims from around the world.

 The bar was forced to close in 2017 due to damage from Hurricane Irma.
-Still, the legendary location reopened the following year to continue serving up their famous painkillers to thirsty beachgoers and sailors.
+Still, the legendary location reopened the following year to continue serving up its famous painkillers to thirsty beachgoers and sailors.

 Ingredients